-Are you taking the right steps to prevent skin cancer?
+Are you taking the right steps to protect your family from skin cancer?

-As the temperatures rise, you and your family will probably be spending a lot more time outdoors.
+It’s summer and you and your family are probably spending a lot more time enjoying the outdoors.
 Whether you’re at the beach or pool, working in the garden, or enjoying a leisurely walk around the neighborhood, there’s one thing you should always do before you step outside—take steps to protect your skin from the sun’s ultraviolet (UV) rays to help lower your risk of skin cancer.

-Too much exposure to the UV rays in sunlight (and in tanning beds and sun lamps) can cause damage on a cellular level and increase your risk of developing skin cancer, the most common type of cancer, as well as increasing your risk of serious eye diseases including macular degeneration and cataracts, and weakening your immune system, so protecting your skin and your eyes is important.
+Too much exposure to the UV rays in sunlight (and in tanning beds and sun lamps) can cause damage on a cellular level and increase your risk of developing skin cancer, the most common type of cancer.
+Data from the American Cancer Society projects that 5.4 million basal and squamous cell skin cancers and 99,780 new melanomas will be diagnosed this year.
+UV exposure can also increase your risk of serious eye diseases including macular degeneration and cataracts and weaken your immune system, so protecting your skin and your eyes is important.

 There are three types of UV rays—UVA, UVB, and UVC.
 Here’s what you need to know about each type: